evanx/chronica/test/adhoc/promises/README.md

      }
    },
 ```
+where the `Async` suffix indicates an ES7 async function implementation for the test.

 Note that the returned promises are await'ed, and so are converted into their resolved values as per ES7 proposal.

 ```javascript